dostuffthatmatters/I14Worlds2021Frontend/OpenTickets.md

 * Improve Material UI Imports (import directly from ".../core/Button" instead of ".../core")

-* Maybe build my own datepicker because it makes up 7.5% of the bundle size (material ui is 30%)
+* Maybe build my own datepicker or just a select-drop-down.
+Currently the material datepicker makes up 7.3% of the total bundle size.
+And in addition to that "date-fns" makes up 7.2%.
+So i could definitely save a lot here (95KB uncrompresses JS).